numba/numba/docs/source/user/installing.rst

 To use CUDA with Numba installed by `pip`, you need to install the `CUDA SDK
 <https://developer.nvidia.com/cuda-downloads>`_ from NVIDIA.
 Please refer to
 :ref:`cudatoolkit-lookup` for details.

-.. note:: Previous versions suggest the following deprecated environment
-    variables to be set:

-    * ``NUMBAPRO_CUDA_DRIVER`` - Path to the CUDA driver shared library file
-    * ``NUMBAPRO_NVVM`` - Path to the CUDA libNVVM shared library file
-    * ``NUMBAPRO_LIBDEVICE`` - Path to the CUDA libNVVM libdevice *directory* which contains .bc files

-    Numba should now be able to detect CUDA libraries installed system-wide on Linux.
+Numba can also detect CUDA libraries installed system-wide on Linux.

 Enabling AMD ROCm GPU Support
 -----------------------------